How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

 - Give the algorithm volume to learn from.
 Tiny budgets in a restricted category starve the model.

 This is the same discipline behind our senior-market work.
-Our final-expense lead operation runs ~$7.40 CPL at roughly a 1-in-6 close because we stopped over-targeting and let clean conversion data do the work.
+Our final-expense lead operation performs because we stopped over-targeting and let clean conversion data do the work.
 Mortgage protection is a different buyer, but the ad-account discipline transfers directly.

 Since you can’t narrow the audience, your creative does the qualifying.
 The headline and image have to self-select the right homeowner so the wrong clicks scroll past.